Lank891/pf2e-kingmaker-tools/README.md

 - Changed some kingdom activities to better match homebrew I'm using.
 - Increase Control DC for level 1-4 to match dc by level table.
 - Buildings that give bonuses to earn income increase the effective settlement level for the purposes of calculating earn income task level.
+- Macro for Sense Direction.
+- Some custom buildings.

 ## Licensing